 Being visually stunning does not mean it should be done at the sacrifice of being comfortable.

 Pocket Squares & Smartwatches

 Pocket squares are an underappreciated bunch, yet hold great value to complete the look of a suit.
 Small and effective, they deserve to be as sharp as the suit.

 That means being careful with colors, fabrics and placement.
-Pocket squares should always be ironed, as wrinkled up shrivels of fabric hanging out of your pocket is unattractive.
+Pocket squares should always be ironed, as wrinkled up shrivels of cloth hanging out of your pocket is unattractive.

-In fact, wrinkled pocket squares look like used napkins to the untrained eye.
-Pocket squares should also maintain opposite colors when available, meaning that a dark suit should have a light pocket square.
+Wrinkled pocket squares look like used napkins to the untrained eye.
+Pocket squares should also maintain different colors when available, meaning that a dark suit should have a light pocket square.